raphaelmansuy/tutorials/37-contex.md

-# Context Engineering: The Complete Practitioner's Guide for AI Agent Systems
+# Context Engineering: The Psychology of Exceptional Customer Experience

-Context engineering transforms AI agents from stateless tools into intelligent systems with memory, situational awareness, and the ability to manage complex workflows.
-This guide provides battle-tested strategies, code templates, and decision frameworks you can implement today.
+**How to transform AI agents from forgetful tools into relationship-building assets that customers love**

 ## Executive Summary: The $2.3M Context Problem